TRSTN4/br4nch/docs/functions/display/display.layer.md

 **Guide:**

-> To print the layer of a position in a branch, specify the name of the layer in the ˑlayerˑ argument.
+> To print the layer of a position in a branch, specify the name of the layer in the `layer` argument.
 >
 > ```python
 > >>> br4nch.display.layer(branch="Stream", layer="Squid Game")